-A Micro Saint model may be composed of many networks, each a sequence of tasks to be performed by a human, a series of processes that define an organization, or a series of machines manufacturing plant.
+While Micro Saint has continued to evolve over the years, its origin in human-based systems modeling is still evident in the terminology that is associated with the A Micro Saint model may be composed of product. many networks, each a sequence of tasks to be performed by a human, a series of processes that define an organization, or a series of machines in a manufacturing plant.
 Networks are composed of either additional lower-level networks or "tasks."
-Tasks represent the lowest level in the model and have specific (timing information, conditions execution, beginning and ending effects relating the task's performance to other system activities). example of the window in Micro Saint for defining task information is presented in Figure 2.
-The following sections explains the task parameters in more detail.
-Micro Saint is now available on Windows 95.
-Windows NT, Windows 3.X, Macintosh, and UNIX platforms.
+Although the identifier "task" has connotations of human activity, it is not restricted as such.
+Tasks represent the lowest level in the model and have specific parameters (timing information, conditions for execution, beginning and ending effects).
+An example of the window in Micro Saint for defining task information is presented in Figure 2.
+The following section explains the task parameters in more detail.
+Micro Saint is now available on Windows 95, Windows NT, Windows 3.X, Macintosh, and UNIX platforms.